List of Power Rangers Megaforce characters: Emma Goodall

 Emma Goodall is the Megaforce Pink Ranger.
 She is a BMX biker who loves nature and wants to protect the environment, taking the alien attack on Earth and the Toxic Mutants' campaign to pollute the Earth very personally.
 In the episode "Harmony and Dizchord", it is revealed that Emma has an excellent singing voice which she inherited from her late mother.
 She uses this to counteract Dizchord's attack.
 She is the most feeling and comprehensive of the Rangers and bears a strong connection to the natural world and is sensitive to the point of recognizing the potential of good in others, even if they are supposedly enemies.
 She wields the Phoenix Shot in battle and pilots the Phoenix MechaZord.
 She wields the elemental power of air and can summon the Sky Brothers, which may then be used for either the Sky Blast or the Ultimate Dino Blast.
+She is also Troy's love interest which is often implicated due to immense care of the pair towards each other.

 When the Armada begins its invasion, Emma saves Ernie's BrainFreeze from the X Borgs before they can find Ernie.
 Upon gaining her Super Megaforce Key, Emma pilots the Super Mega Sub Zord.
 In "Spirit of the Tiger," the training Emma got from Casey Rhodes enabled her to channel the spirit of the Phoenix.
 In Super Megaforce she gains the ability to morph into Legendary Pink and White Rangers.

 Emma is portrayed by Christina Masterson.